redhat-cip/dci-openshift-app-agent/utilities/internal-registry/README.md

 1. The `oc` command must be available in the PATH.

-1. The community.kubernetes ansible collections must be installed.
+1. The kubernetes.core ansible collections must be installed.

 ## Recommendations